elevationsoftware/cordova-plugin-camera-stream/README.md

 The plugin exposes the `cordova.plugins.CameraStream` JavaScript namespace which contains two functions.

-# Assign Stream to a image tag
+# Assign Stream to an image tag

 ```javascript
 var imageElement = document.getElementById('<imageId>');